AdobeDocs/experience-manager-cloud-service.en/help/security/oauth2-support-for-mail-service.md

 ---
 # OAuth2 Support for the Mail Service {#oauth2-support-for-the-mail-service}

-AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.
+AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service to allow organizations to adhere to secure email requirements.

 You can configure OAuth for multiple email providers.
 Below are step-by-step instructions for configuring the AEM Mail Service to authenticate via OAuth2 with Microsoft Office 365 Outlook.
 Other vendors can be configured in a similar manner.